crodjer/rohanjain.in/content/blog/light.md

 We love dark backgrounds.
-They are easier on the eyes, comfortable to use in the dark.
-Comfortable to work with in the night/dark rooms.
+They are easier on the eyes, comfortable to work with in the night/dark rooms.
 So, we'd like **everything** that we see on the screen to be dark.
 And that's the key, _everything_ must be dark.

 Imagine working on the computer with a completely dark environment.
 Every app configured to be at its darkest.
 You find the need to look